rbuurma/mla-digped-reading/MLA_keyword_reading.md

 * Copy of the Artifact:
 * Creator and Affiliation: [Vimala Pasupathi](https://vcpasupathi.wordpress.com/), Hofstra University

 This assignment reimagines the short close reading paper as a commonplace book.
 Early modern readers often copied out passages from their reading into notebooks to make a personal repository of extracts for future reference.
 Vimala Pasupathi writes in her write-up of this assignment that  "it seems to me that there is no better way to teach students about the consumption of literary works and textual forms than to have them assemble their own Commonplace books."
 Connecting early modern commonplacing to contemporary uses of Pinterest and Tumblr, Pasupathi asks students to create their own commonplace book by copying out weekly passages from the assigned Shakespeare play and writing paragraph-long close readings of each passage using in "a hard-copy diary of sorts, or on the web as a blog, Tumblr, or Pinterest page."
 This assignment askes students to read work by Adam Hooks and Alan Jacobs on commonplace books.
-Another version of the assignment might also ask students to look first at [digitized commonplace books](http://ocp.hul.harvard.edu/reading/commonplace.html) like those in the Harvard University Library Open Collections Program as examples.
+Another version of the assignment might also ask students to look first at [digitized commonplace books](http://ocp.hul.harvard.edu/reading/commonplace.html) like those in the "commonplace books" section of the online exhibit *Reading: Harvard Views of Readers, Readership, and Reading History* as examples.
 The assignment could be easily adapted to any class asking students to think about questions of collection, quotation, or close reading, whether centered on early modern culture or not, though it gains extra meaning in the context of a class looking at early modern reading practices.
 In an upper-level undergraduate or a graduate class, this assignment could scale all the way up to asking students to build and maintain a commonplace book of research or open research notebook on the model of [Whitney Ann Trettien's](http://whitneyannetrettien.com/whiki/index.php?title=Main_Page), [W. Caleb McDaniel's](http://wiki.wcaleb.rice.edu), or [Shawn Graham's](http://shawngraham.github.io/).

 ### Topic: Distracted Reading